Last updated January 2023 | Contact | Privacy Policy

 Manchester Archives & Local Studies (Central Library) for adding this paper to library stock, linking it here, and for permission to use a selection of images from its Local Image Collection.

-Neil Roland for sharing his insights into the Didsbury Jewish community, as it is now, which he describes in his debut novel Taken For A Ride (2003).
+Neil Roland for sharing insights into the contemporary Didsbury Jewish community, as described in his debut novel Taken For A Ride (2003).

-Kirsten Beach (Heemskerk, Netherlands) for responding to this paper with interesting insight into her husband's ancestors, the Oppenheims, for which I have created the Oppenheim Family Research webpage for her to record her findings.
+Kirsten Beach (Heemskerk, Netherlands) for responding to this paper with valuable insights into her husband's ancestors, the Oppenheims, for which I have created the Oppenheim Family Research webpage to record and share these findings.

-The Fleurs de l’Orient https://farhi.org was a particularly useful resource of Jewish surnames and much more, and I am grateful to Alain Farhi, the founder, for offering his kind assistance in clarifying the origin of numerous Jewish surnames for me.
+The Fleurs de l’Orient https://farhi.org is a resource I discovered after completing this paper, which has since proved useful in later work on Jewish surnames and related material.
+I am especially grateful to Alain Farhi, the founder, for his generous assistance in clarifying the origins of numerous Jewish surnames.